Wodajo/Offensive/3-scanning-networks/scan-by-protocol.md

 Bypass many firewalls BUT pretty fking long (Linux kernel limits ICMP responses to 1/s and timeouts) and open&filtered ports rarely send any response.
 `sudo nmap -PU <port list>` host discovery.
 Send UDP datagram on probably empty port (processes would most likely drop empty datagram and we want response.
 Default port is 40125.
 You can change it in `DEFAULT_UDP_PROBE_PORT_SPEC` in `nmap.h`).
 If ICMP port unreachable - host seems up.
 If other ICMP error, TTL exceed or timeout - host is dead or unreachable (firewall?)
 `sudo nmap -sU` port scanning.
 If an ICMP port unreachable error (type 3, code 3) is returned - closed.
 Other ICMP unreachable errors (type 3, codes 0, 1, 2, 9, 10, or 13) - filtered.
 If no reponse - open/filtered (we're assuming firewall eaten responses) -> sV might provide more info.
-`sudo unicornscan -mU <address>` -mU mode UDP.
+`sudo unicornscan -mU <addresses>` -mU mode UDP.
 Somehow much faster.
 Wierd
 `sudo hpingh -2 <ip address> -p <port number>` for one port.
 Not that cool:/
 ### ARP scan
 send regular ARP requests looking for MAC addresses